pauwels-labs/flux-infra/README.md

   - Use skip_provider_button = true to eliminate the oauth2-proxy UI

+- You'll need to be very specific about which headers envoy passes around in order for everything to be up to spec

+  - x-forwarded-for header MUST be in includeRequestHeadersInCheck in order for the redirect back to the original domain to have the proper IP

 ## Secrets to automate

 Bootstraping the cluster is a bit of a tricky matter.
 Some components,